WiRM: Wireless Respiration Monitoring Using Conjugate Multiple Channel State Information and Fast Iterative Filtering in Wi-Fi Systems: Proposed Wireless Respiration Monitoring (WiRM) Algorithm

 where $\text{IMF}_i$ is a length-$\tilde{N}$ column vector denoting the $i$-th IMF for ${i \in \{0,1,\dotsc, \tilde{D}\}}$.

 FIF can potentially suffer from mode-splitting, i.e., oscillatory modes from one physical phenomenon spread across multiple IMFs \cite{ref:fif_best_practices}.
 It produces a filter width of

 where $m$ is the number of points in the signal, $k$ the number of extrema points in the signal, and $\chi$ a tuning parameter.
 The value of $\chi$ must be tuned to avoid mode-splitting and is chosen according to Section~\ref{sec:results}.
+The tuning parameter $\chi$ is empirically determined by selecting the value that maximises the average absolute correlation between the decomposed respiratory waveform and the ground truth.
+The value of $\chi$ affects the oscillatory modes that are decomposed from a given signal.
+After initially tuning the value of $\chi$, given similar waveform characteristics such as breathing patterns, comparable frequency, and shape, this tuning parameter should not require further refinement.